sebastianspicker/otherlight/CONTRIBUTING.md

 - `refactor: ...`
 - `chore: ...`

-For physics changes, include:
+For physics-facing changes, include in your PR description:

-- the model/assumption (what is being approximated),
+- the model/assumption changed,
-- the invariants/tests used to validate it,
+- the invariants/tests used for validation,
-- any parameter/unit implications.
+- parameter or unit implications.